asplake/agendashift-open/about/wholehearted.md

 > **Our mission: To help organisations grow in wholeheartedness**
 >
-> Renewing themselves from the inside:
+> Continously renewing themselves from the inside:
 >
 > * **Engaging openly** on all that would make them unwhole – their challenges, imbalances, and contradictions
 > * **Inviting participation** in every dimension of the strategy process – developing it, pursuing it, finding new opportunities for it